DirtBagXon/hypseus_singe_data/README.md

 #### Firstly, ensure you are running at least version 2.6.6 of Hypseus Singe.

-##### If you are upgrading from < 2.6.4 you will need the latest files from this repo to correct alignment in ported games.

 Feel free to submit pull requests for any fixes or improvements.

 ## Singe 1 replacement files